Mustang Owners Club of South Australia Inc. Constitution

 AUDIT

-13. An Auditor or Auditors shall be elected at each Annual General Meeting if necessary and it shall be their responsibility to examine all accounts, vouchers, receipt books, etc., and furnish a report thereon at the Annual General Meeting if possible.
+13. (a) An Auditor or Auditors shall be elected at each Annual General Meeting if necessary and it shall be their responsibility to examine all accounts, vouchers, receipt books, etc., and furnish a report thereon at the Annual General Meeting if possible.
 Audits shall be conducted at regular intervals of 12 months.

 AMENDMENTS TO BY-LAWS AND RULES